Restoring Strength to Your Tooth

-A dental crown is named after the top part of a tooth (also called a crown), and is designed to resemble the tooth that it restores.
-Dental crowns are placed over teeth that have been weakened, damaged, treated for infection, or that exhibit severe cosmetic blemishes.
-Depending on your specific needs, your crown may be crafted from metal, porcelain, zirconia, or a combination of porcelain fused to metal (PFM).
+The top part of a tooth is called a crown, and a dental crown is designed to mimic the tooth that it restores.
+Like wearing a hat, crowns are placed over teeth that are damaged, infected, weakened, or show severe cosmetic blemishes.
+Crowns are custom designed from either metal, porcelain, zirconia, or a mixture of porcelain fused to metal.

-Metal crowns may be crafted from a number of different metals, such as gold or stainless steel.
-For instance, stainless steel crowns are typically used as temporary restorations to protect a prepared tooth while the permanent crown is crafted.
-Steel crowns are also frequently used for children’s primary teeth that have undergone a pulpotomy (aka, baby root canal therapy).
+Metal crowns may be crafted from several different metals, such as gold or stainless steel.
+Stainless steel crowns, for example, are often used as temporary restorations to protect a prepared tooth while the permanent crown is crafted.
+Steel crowns are also frequently used for children’s primary teeth that have undergone a pulpotomy (i.e., baby root canal therapy).

-Zirconia is similar to porcelain in appearance, but is significantly more resilient.
-Unlike porcelain-fused-to-metal (PFM) crowns, zirconia can withstand intense bite pressure without the hint of metal underneath the crown.
+Zirconia is similar to porcelain in appearance but is significantly more resilient.
+Unlike PFM crowns, zirconia can withstand intense bite pressure without the hint of metal underneath the crown.

-The right dental crown can restore your toooth and make your smile whole again.
-To learn more, call Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
-We proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.
+Our custom-designed dental crowns are made to help restore strength and function to a damaged tooth.
+To schedule an appointment, call Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
+We proudly serve patients from around the DFW area, including Garland, Mesquite, Oak Cliff, and all surrounding communities.